spiculedata/pentaho-bi-charm/README.md

 ## Known Limitations and Issues

 This charm is currently pretty basic, and doesn't support scaleout/HA usage, this will be resolved in an upcoming release.
-Did you catch this?

 More features and relations to improve deployments will be coming soon.